MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

       is possible.

 ### Symbol kinds used by FD (importable):
-- A feature diagram (as defined here) does not import any symbols from other languages; it defines all symbols in its own language.
+- A FD (as defined here) does not import any symbols from other languages; it defines all symbols in its own language.

 ### Symbol kinds defined by FD (exported):